Eucharistic Adoration - frequently asked questions

 8. When I enter and leave the chapel and the Eucharist is exposed, should I bow or genuflect?

-There are many ways to be reverent and the proper rubrics for the occasion is to genuflect on one knee as you enter or leave the presence of the Holy Eucharist, just as you would when you come to Church for Mass.
+There are many ways to be reverent and the proper etiquette for the occasion is to genuflect on one knee as you enter or leave the presence of the Holy Eucharist, just as you would when you come to Church for Mass.

 9. Do I have to sign in?